trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 4. Compiling and migrating the smart contract
 5. Testing the smart contract
 6. Creating our React.js project
-7. Setting up the front-end client
+7. Wiring up the front-end client
 8. Wire up the React app with Drizzle
 9. Write a component to read from Drizzle
 10. Write a component to write to the smart contract